leapcode/puppet_bundler/README.md

-   By default this will install bundler with RVM, if you wish to use another method, you can pass any puppet package provider to the class as 'install_method', or just use '' if you wish the puppet parser to automatically chose the best method for your platform.
+   By default this will install bundler with RVM, if you wish to use another method, you can pass any puppet package provider to the class as 'install_method', or just use undef if you wish the puppet parser to automatically chose the best method for your platform.

   Examples: class { 'bundler::install': install_method => 'fink' };
             class { 'bundler::install': install_method => 'gem' };
-            class { 'bundler::install': install_method => '' }
+            class { 'bundler::install': install_method => undef }

 3. Set whatever config variables are necessary: bundler::config { 'linecache19':